jingalls1217/cdw-2hrs2innovation-hol/00_getting_started.md

 ![](images/2.png)

-- Multi-function analytics - Data Services; today we’ll just focus on the Cloudera Data Warehouse Data Service
+- Multi-function analytics - Data Services; today we'll just focus on the Cloudera Data Warehouse Data Service

 - There are other Data Services that usually are part of an Analytic use case

   - Data Flow - for data ingestion needs
   - Data Engineering - for ELT/ETL, transformations, data wrangling, etc.